BlocProtocol/BLOC-wiki/docs/wallets/BLOC-GUI-Electron-Wallet.md

 4. `Node fee` shows the fee amount used by this node for each transaction.
 5. `Your wallet address` that can be shared to your customers/friends so they can pay you
 6. `QR Code` makes it even easier to share your BLOC address.
 Scan to share.
+6. `BLOC Price` display BLOC price from CoinGecko
+6. `OPTIMIZE` button optimize your wallet to send larger amount transactions.
+Required if you are mining with this address and receive a lot of small transactions.

 ## **Send BLOC**